mspielberg/factorio-railloader/README.md

 From MadClown's Extended AngelBob Minerals:

 * Additional ores and refined variants

+From Omnimatter:

+* Omnite ore

+From Pynandon's mods:

+* A huge variety of organics, stone, and chemical intermediates from Pyanodons Coal Processing

 If you feel something that meets the above generic description is not included, let me know.
 You can also edit `bulk.lua` if you would like to change the set